Vietnam.vn - Nền tảng quảng bá Việt Nam

 Simultaneous loss-making and sell-off

-In fact, according to a survey by Dan Tri reporters in Hanoi and Ho Chi Minh City markets, many stores still sell Baby Three toys, but the price has decreased by 20-50% compared to the popular time.
+In fact, according to a survey by Dan Tri reporters in the Hanoi and Ho Chi Minh City markets, many stores still sell Baby Three toys, but the prices have decreased by 20-50% compared to the popular period.

 According to market records, when Baby Three was popular, this product appeared densely at retail points, especially on sidewalks and crowded areas.
 Consumers could easily find this item on many major streets in Hanoi and Ho Chi Minh City.

-However, the number of points of sale has now decreased sharply, with only a few small businesses remaining.
-Many small traders said they had to liquidate at low prices to recover capital, and switch to other business models due to reduced purchasing power and concerns about product quality.
+However, the number of outlets has now decreased sharply, with only a few small businesses remaining.
+Many retailers said they had to liquidate at low prices to recover capital and switch to other business models due to reduced purchasing power and concerns about product quality.

-Mr. Vinh, a Blind Box (blind bag) product seller in Hanoi, said that around October 2024, the Baby Three toy line became a fever in the Vietnamese market.
+Mr. Vinh, a Blind Box product seller in Hanoi, said that around October 2024, the Baby Three toy line became a fever in the Vietnamese market.

 By March, Mr. Vinh was forced to accept a loss on about 30 inventory products to recover capital.
-He shared that there were products that were sold at peak prices of 1.2 million VND, then reduced to only 700,000 VND but still very few people bought them.
+He shared that there were products that were sold at the peak price of 1.2 million VND, then reduced to only 700,000 VND but still very few people bought them.

 Baby Three chứa hóa chất: Người mua hoang mang, tiểu thương đồng loạt xả lỗ - 2